 It’s time for us to wrap up warm and take to the streets to fight the darkness with spectacular winter fire festivals in Scotland!
 Flickering flames are fascinating when they dance in the dark, perhaps because they have the ability to both support life through their warmth, but also the power to devastate it.
 Whatever the draw, Scotland has a long history of brightening dark winter nights with great displays of fire, and the season approaches with much excitement.

-In addition to spectacular events from Shetland down to the Scottish Borders, these magnificent fire festivals are a fantastic way to end the Year of History, Heritage and Archaeology 2017.
+In addition to spectacular events from Shetland down to the Scottish Borders, these magnificent fire festivals are a fantastic way to end the Year of Young People 2018.

 See below to find out what’s burning, and when: